 A lot of good comes from a little elbow grease, and setting up a general contracting business in Kansas is no different.
-Starting a handyman business takes a little bit of time and effort, and today we’re exploring how to get a contractor’s license in Kansas.
-Ready to roll up your sleeves and get started?
+So whether you're starting out as a general contractor or starting a handyman business, we'll show you how to get your Kansas contractor license.

 I can practically hear you asking if you actually need a Kansas contractor’s license, and the answer is yes.
 If you plan on making money as a contractor, whether you work on general or specialty projects, you’ll need to go through the licensing process we cover in this post.